 In the default layout preset, the overlays are displayed to visually match the correct clip in a stack of clips in the sequence.
 For example, Source Timecodes overlays for clips in the sequence are displayed in a persistent vertical stack, matching the clips displayed in the video and audio tracks in the Timeline.

 Displays the Timecode value for the original source clip irrespective of where the playhead is located in the sequence.

 Video tracks are denoted as V1, V2, V3, and audio tracks are denoted as A1, A2, A3.
 This information matches what is shown in the Info panel.
 By default, this information is displayed in the left side of the Source and Program monitors.

-When the playhead goes past the last frame of media on the Timeline and there is no clip after that, a black frame appears along the right edge of the last frame of a clip or sequence.
+When the playhead goes past the last frame of media on the Timeline and there is no clip after that, a purple colored frame appears along the right edge of the last frame of a clip or sequence.

 Edit Point Indicators